 James Dean Bradfield’s favourite places When I try and think of my favourite places in Wales it’s very difficult to narrow it down to just a handful.
 I’m drawn to places that have managed to sidestep the onslaught of corporate consumerism, places that have retained their real character.
 Llansteffan Castle on the Llansteffan Coast, Carmarthenshire Places like Llansteffan, which is just past Laugharne.
 It’s a wonderful place, there are walks that overlook Carmarthen Bay and the Three Rivers estuary is barely touched by modernity.
 It used to be very popular during miner’s fortnight, when people working in the coal industry used to take their holidays.
 Since the 1960s it’s been the home of many artists and writers.
 Of course you’ve got Laugharne just up the road, which is famously associated with the Welsh writer Dylan Thomas.
 He was a regular visitor to Llansteffan.
 Southerndown Southerndown, Glamorgan Coast Close to Cardiff you’ve got Southerndown, which has got the ruins of Dunraven Castle on top of the hill.
 Southerndown beach has been used for so many episodes of Doctor Who, it’s unbelievable.
 It’s so unspoilt, hardly intruded upon by anything man made.
 There’s just one little hut there.
 Sugarloaf Mountain Sugar Loaf Mountain, Brecon Beacons by Paula J James Just past the South Wales Valleys near Abergavenny there’s the Sugarloaf Mountain, which is part of the Black Mountains.
 It’s 600 metres high and I can remember falling asleep on it around the time we were recording This Is My Truth Tell Me Yours in 1997 or 1998.
 It’s just an amazing little mountain to get to the top of.
 You can see the Bristol Channel, The Cotswolds and the Brecon Beacons from there when it’s clear.
 Twmbarlwm or The Tump View over Twmbarlwm, South Wales Valleys by Flickr In Gwent there’s a mountain called Twmbarlwm, or The Tump, near Cwmcarn.
 It’s 500 metres above sea level and it gives you great views of the Severn Estuary from the top of it.
 The place is full of history and folklore.
 There was a Celtic hill fort near the summit and there’s a giant supposedly buried there as well as buried treasure guarded by a swarm of bees.
 A local writer came up with The Mountain Organ as a description of the noise made by the whistling wind up there.
 Pwllgwaelod Coastal View at Pwllgwaelod, Pembrokeshire Pwllgwaelod is a beach near Dinas Head in Pembrokeshire.
 It’s about as far as you can get from the traditional Victorian picture postcard images of the British seaside.
 It’s just raw and utterly unpretentious, with dark sand and just one building, The Old Sailors Pub, on the beach.
 It’s been there for over 400 years and serves pots of shrimp and seafood.
 It’s great in spring and early summer if you like places that are a bit off the beaten track.
 These are all simple, real world places with their identity in the hands of people who live there.
 Wales has benefitted from people reacting against their whole lives being branded and homogenised, visiting these places is a breath of fresh air.
 Enjoy this?
 Share it with friends Related items Wales on Film Wales has been host to hundreds of films.
 Here are some of those scene-stealing performances.
-Top Welsh writers Discover twelve Welsh writers who have been inspired by Wales’ language and landscapes.
 My favourite places BBC reporter Lynn Bowles escapes to Wales after every working week.
 Here are her favourite places.
+Top Welsh writers Discover twelve Welsh writers who have been inspired by Wales’ language and landscapes.
 Dan Snow's top 5 places Historian Dan Snow chooses his top five places to visit in Wales.
 Voyage of discovery Singer Shân Cothi discovers scenery and escapism on a horse-ride across Wales.
-Spring has sprung TV presenter Kate Humble picks a handful of her favourite places to visit.
+“An amazing paddle!”
+Discover the world-class Welsh adventure that a canoeing legend says is open to all.